Murder of Danielle van Dam: Arrest and trial

 On February 22, police arrested Westerfield for Danielle's kidnapping after two small stains of her blood were found on his clothing and in his motor home.
-Danielle's partially decomposed body was found February 27.
+Danielle's partially decomposed body was found five days later.
 Westerfield pleaded not guilty, and went on trial on June 4, 2002.
 In pre-trial motions, Westerfield's lawyers moved to have his statements to police excluded, charging that he was unfairly interrogated for more than nine hours by detectives who ignored his repeated requests to call a lawyer, take a shower, eat, and sleep.
 In the end, the two officers against whom the defense directed their complaint did not testify.

 The forensic evidence presented by the prosecution included Danielle's blood stains on Westerfield's jacket and on the floor of his motor home, Danielle's fingerprints in the motor home, hairs from the van Dam family dog on Westerfield's motor home bed comforter, hairs consistent with Danielle's on the sheet of his bed, and matching acrylic fibers found on Danielle's body and in Westerfield's home, among other evidence.
-One witness testified that she had left a side door in the garage unlocked, and prosecutor Jeff Dusek theorized that Westerfield might have entered this way; he emphasized, however, that the prosecution did not have the burden to demonstrate how the kidnapping was done, only that it was done.
+One witness testified that she had left a side door in the garage unlocked, and prosecutor Jeff Dusek theorized that Westerfield might have entered this way.
+However, he emphasized that the prosecution did not have the burden to demonstrate how the kidnapping was done, only that it was done.

 During the trial, Westerfield's lawyers suggested that the police were in a rush to solve the case and declined to consider other suspects.
 They suggested that the child pornography found on Westerfield's computer was downloaded by Westerfield's son, Neal, who was 18 at the time of the murder.
 In testimony, Neal denied this.
 Part of Westerfield's defense focused on the lifestyle of Danielle van Dam's parents, who they argued had an open marriage, were swingers, and smoked marijuana in their garage regularly.
 The defense suggested that because of this lifestyle, there might have been other people in the home that night.